 - Water your lawn in the early morning when the sun and wind are low.
 About 30 minutes of water twice a week is all your lawn needs.
-Grass roots will grow deeper and less watering will be needed over time. - Remove weeds, which take up precious water.

-- Mow regularly, removing one-third of the grass length.
-Leave clippings on the lawn to help retain moisture. - 95.
+Grass roots will grow deeper, and less watering will be needed over time. - Remove weeds, which take up precious water. - Mow regularly, removing one-third of the grass length.
+Leave clippings on the lawn to help retain moisture. - 109.
 Gardening and landscaping activities increase water use.
-This may cost more than expected. - 96.
-The home has a hot tub.
-Unless careful attention is paid to a tub's cover, insulation and pumping, the added monthly cost can be \$20 to \$40 or more. - 97.
+This may cost more than expected. - 110.
 Vines, bushes, tall grass, leaves, litter or lawn chairs cover the air conditioner's outdoor condenser unit.
-The heat can't be released, and cooling costs rise.
+The heat can't be released.
+Cooling costs rise.